ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

      alpn=dot )
 ~~~

-Often, the various supported encrypted DNS protocols will be accessible using
+Clients MUST validate that for any Encrypted Resolver discovered using a
+known resolver name, the TLS certificate of the resolver contains the
-the same hostname.
-In the example above, both DoH and DoT use the name
+known name in the SubjectAlternativeName field.
+In the example above,
-`resolver.example.com`.
-If a deployment uses a
-different hostname for one protocol, but still wants clients to treat both DNS
-servers as designated, the TLS certificates MUST include the name for which
-the client issued the query in the SubjectAlternativeName field.
-Note that
+this means that both servers need to have certificates that cover
+the name `resolver.example.com`.
+Often, the various supported encrypted
+DNS protocols will be specified such that the SVCB TargetName matches the
+known name, as is true in the example above.
+However, even when the
+TargetName is different (for example, if the DoH server had a TargetName of
+`doh.example.com`), the clients still check for the original known resolver
+name in the certificate.

-this name verification is not related to the DNS resolver that provided the
+Note that this resolver validation is not related to the DNS resolver that
-SVCB answer.
+provided the SVCB answer.

-For example, being able to discover a Designated Resolver for a known
+As another example, being able to discover a Designated Resolver for a known
 Encrypted Resolver is useful when a client has a DoT configuration for
 `foo.resolver.example.com` but is on a network that blocks DoT traffic.
 The
 client can still send a query to any other accessible resolver (either the local